wahidhaa/gene_level_differential_expression_analysis_with_DESeq2/README.md

     enrichment with `gseKEGG()`, visualized with pathway diagrams via `pathview`.

 ## How to Run

-1. Source "DE_analysis_script.R" into R or RStudio.
-2. Create a new project and `meta/`, and `results/` subfolders.
+1. Create a new project and `meta/`, and `results/` subfolders.
-3. Download the Salmon pseudocounts (one per sample, each containing `quant.sf`) and the `tx2gene_grch38_ens94.txt` annotation file inside project directory from [HBC training](https://hbctraining.github.io/Intro-to-DGE/lessons/01b_DGE_setup_and_overview.html).
+2. Download the Salmon pseudocounts (one per sample, each containing `quant.sf`) and the `tx2gene_grch38_ens94.txt` annotation file inside project directory from [HBC training](https://hbctraining.github.io/Intro-to-DGE/lessons/01b_DGE_setup_and_overview.html).
-4. Source `DE_analysis_script.R` and run it.
+3. Source `DE_analysis_script.R` and run it.
-5. Export generated plots to `outputs/` and results tables to `results/`.
+4. Export generated plots to `outputs/` and results tables to `results/`.